Contact(s)

 Effectiveness

-As geese change their seasonal behaviour characteristics, the professional services of the contractor anticipate and respond to these changes ensuring the objectives of the program are continuously maintained.
-Since the programs inception in 2019, recorded shows a decrease of more than 50% Canada goose presence in our controlled areas.
+As birds change their seasonal behaviour characteristics, the professional services of the contractor anticipate and respond to these changes ensuring the objectives of the program are continuously maintained.
+Since the programs inception in 2019, recorded shows a decrease of more than 50% Canada Goose presence in our controlled areas.

 The City encourages stakeholder participation in the overall program and if you are seeking professional, effective and humane management of Canada geese the contractor can be reached at :